 Editor: Change the second paragraph as follows, creating a new third paragraph as a result

 Except for the FST Setup Request and FST Setup Response frames, which shall not include more than one Multi-band element, a STA may include more than one Multi-band element in any one of these frames if it supports more than two bands or channels.
+If a PCP/AP includes one or more Multi-band elements within a (Re)Association Response frame with Status Code equal to DENIED_WITH_SUGGESTED_BAND_AND_CHANNEL or a Probe Response frame, the order in which these elements appear in the frame indicate the order, in terms of frequency band and channel number, that the STA addressed by the frame should attempt join the BSS following the rules applicable to the respective frequency band and channel (see 10.1).
+For each Multi-band element contained in the frame starting from the first one and proceeding in increasing order, the STA should attempt to join the BSS using the BSSID indicated by the BSSID field, frequency band indicated by the Band ID field and channel number indicated by the Channel Number field provided the Beacon Interval and the Channel Number fields in the Multi-band element are both non-zero.

+NOTE – The first Multi-band element in the frame can refer to the current operating frequency band and channel.

 A multi-band capable device shall set the Band ID and Operating Class fields within a Multi-band element to specify the frequency band it supports.
 If the multi-band capable device is or intends to operate in the band indicated within the Multi-band element, it shall set the Channel Number field to indicate the channel of operation within that band.
 If the multi-band capable device is member of a BSS on both the channel indicated in the Channel Number field within the Multi-band element and also in the channel on which this element is transmitted, then the multi-band capable device shall set the TSF Offset field within a Multi-band element to the difference between the TSF of the BSS the STA is member on the channel indicated in the Channel Number field of this element and the TSF of the BSS corresponding to the BSSID indicated in the Address 3 field of the MPDU in which this element is transmitted.
 In all other cases, the TSF Offset field shall be set to 0.